 Instruction to downgrade macOS High Sierra

-Visit Apple Store to download older OS X version
+Visit your local Apple Store to download older OS X version

 If none of the options to get older OS X worked, pay a visit to nearest local Apple Store.
 They should have image installations going back to OS Leopard and earlier.
 You can also ask their assistance to create a bootable USB drive with the installation file.
 So here you are.
 We hope this article has helped you to download an old version of Mac OS X. Below are a few more links you may find interesting.